FountainExponential/web/README.md

 ### Data, Context and Interaction (DCI)
 The work of Trygve Reenskau and James O. Coplien is an inspiration as it takes Object Oriented one step further.
 By doing so it better matches what happens in the real world or in an imaginary world as in a game or on stage.
 The idea of entities performing a role in DCI, matches with agents, objects or geography performing a role in core knowledge and characters, props and locations performing a role in a story.

+### Deep Nesting
+The rule to not nest the menu's deeper then 3 layers commes from the programming rule to not nest if statements deeper then 3 layers.
+Excessive indentation, or "nesting," has been pilloried in computing literature for decades and is still one of the chief culprits in confusing code.
+Studies by Noam Chomsky and Gerald Weinberg suggest that few people can understand more than three levels of nested ifs (Yourdon 1986a), and many researchers recommend avoiding nesting to more than three or four levels (Myers 1976, Marca 1981, and Ledgard and Tauer 1987a).